Home β€Ί Forums β€Ί ARTICLES AND STORIESβ€ΊDietβ€Ί Is Fruit Sugar Just as Bad as Added Sugar?

 Reply

-Jesus β€’ 2 weeks ago
+Jesus β€’ 2 months ago

 Nutrient-rich sources like fruit reduce the negative impact compared to refined, added sugars